Program Requirements

 All doctoral candidates must prepare a dissertation prospectus in close consultation with the advisor prior to advancing to PhD candidacy.
 This document, usually 15 to 20 pages in length, must achieve the following goals:

-The prospectus defense is a public event, open to History Department faculty and doctoral students.
+The prospectus defense is open to History Department faculty.
 At this event, the doctoral candidate makes a brief presentation lasting approximately 10 to 20 minutes, outlining the contents of the prospectus.
 A copy of the dissertation prospectus is made available at least one week before the defense for examination by the faculty.
-During the defense, faculty and students engage the candidate in vigorous conversation about the proposed project.
+During the defense, faculty engage the candidate in vigorous conversation about the proposed project.

-The prospectus must be defended before the end of the sixth term.
+The prospectus must be defended no later than the 7th semester.
 Failure to defend the prospectus by the end of the sixth term is grounds for dismissal from the doctoral program.
 At the end of the defense, the candidate's Doctoral Advisory Committee meets privately to vote on advancing the student to PhD candidacy.

 Dissertation: